Cobertos/VisualsSandbox/README.md

     <a href="https://cobertos.com" target="_blank"><img alt="twitter" src="https://img.shields.io/badge/website-cobertos.com-888888.svg"></a>
 </p>

-# Visuals Sandbox for Unity3D
+# Visuals Sandbox for Unity3D 2019.1+

 Tools and sandbox environment for making music visuals in Unity3D.
 Provides nice interfaces and debugging visuals for BPM sources, Time and Frequence space data, etc...

+It requires 2019.1+ to use `VisualElement`s.
+The code _could_ be backported to 2017.1+ but requires some modification...

 originally based on [my similar experiments/toolkit for THREE.js](https://github.com/Cobertos/MIDI-Experiment)